-Comparatively, transferring photos using an SD card is much safer.
+Comparatively, transferring photos from camera to PC is much safer if you do it using an SD.
 In this case, you have to remove the SD card from the camera SD card slot and connect it to the computer.
-But, be very careful while removing the SD card because removing the SD card while some background operation is still processing might result in a damaged SD card on Windows or an un-mountable SD card on Mac.
+But, be very careful while removing the SD card because removing the memory card while some background operation is still processing might result in a damaged SD card on Windows or an un-mountable SD card on Mac.

-Nevertheless, you can easily recover data from a camera SD card using Remo data recovery software.
+Nevertheless, if you are stuck in any data loss scenario during this process, you can easily recover data from a camera SD card using Remo data recovery software.
 Keeping the data loss scenarios aside, be cautious while removing the SD card.

 Let’s move on to the most secure and most advanced mode of transferring data.

-Next, based on the camera brand, you might be having a dedicated application that is required to be installed on your computer (PlayMemories Home is a Sony Wi-Fi photo transferring application, similarly, Canon Connect for Canon cameras and Snap Bridge application from Nikon).
-Few of these applications are even available on the mobile version, these applications are advanced enough even to operate the camera.
+Next, based on the camera brand, you might be having a dedicated application that is required to be installed on your computer (PlayMemories Home is a Sony Wi-Fi photo transferring application, similarly, Snap Bridge application from Nikon).
+All these applications are even available on the mobile version, these applications are advanced enough even to operate the camera.